ruby-oembed/ruby-oembed/README.md

 HTML
 ```

 If you'd like to use a provider that isn't included in the library, it's easy to create one.
-Just provide the oEmbed API endpoint and URL scheme(s).
+Just specify the oEmbed API endpoint and URL scheme(s).

 ```ruby
 my_provider = OEmbed::Provider.new("http://my.cool-service.com/api/oembed_endpoint.{format}")